 Law is a detailed mathematical description

-develop a model to test the hypothesis with greater precision (early physical models were machines; modern
+develop a model to test the hypothesis with greater precision (early physical models were machines; modern models

-many times, a successful theory produces yet-unobserved predictions (eg. Atomic Theory, Quantum, Theory
+many times, a successful theory produces yet-unobserved predictions (eg. Atomic Theory, Quantum, Theory of

 improved observations (new facts) through newer instrumentation may force us back to step 2 (eg. General Relativity

 morphs into General Relativity)

-A.I. has been shifting from an "engineering discipline" (expert systems was the most visible practical success before
+A.I. has been shifting from an "engineering discipline" (expert

-a while now.
-This shift has forced researchers to view the human mind from a different perspective.
-One proposal by
+Watson) to a "cognitive science" discipline for a while now.
+This shift has forced researchers to view the human mind

-labeled modules colloquially referred to as system-1 and system-2 (abbreviated:
+separates the human mind into two abstractly labeled modules colloquially referred to as system-1 and system-2

-with higher level procedural intelligence ( what is "19 times 21"?).
+deals with higher level procedural intelligence ( what is "19 times 21"?).